tanya-ranjan2/Image-Video-Caption-Generator/README.md

 # Image_Captioning

-This repository contains implementation of a image captioning system.
+This repository contains implementation of an image captioning system.
 This system takes as input an image and generates a caption describing about the image.

 The objective is to build a model of Image caption generator using CNN and LSTM, converts the trained model as API and integrate it with interactive user interface application.